How our fund works and what it costs.

-Lets say you have £30,000 to trade.
-In this example, we will trade no more than £600 on any one stock or share.
-And during any one cycle we will trade some 10 to 15 times concurrently.
+Let’s say you have £30,000 to trade.
+In this example, we will purchase no more than £600 on any one stock or share.
+And during any one cycle, we will buy some 10 to 15 times concurrently.

-Our strategy is to find intermediate trends.
-We get that right about 8 times out of 10.
-That sounds okay, but is spoiled by activation of our stop loss by larger than acceptable fluctuations in the share price; and by spikes in share price, including so-called ‘tree-shakers’ – don’t forget the hoops and loops – they can also be devils!
+Our strategy is to find common trends.
+We get that right about eight times out of 10.
+That sounds okay, but is spoiled by activation of our stop-loss by larger than acceptable fluctuations in the share price; and by spikes in share price, including so-called ‘tree-shakers’ – don’t forget the hoops and loops – they can also be devils!
 The last two I made up, but you get the idea.

 However, where the spikes and the like are going to affect us a couple of times a year, to our advantage, we will have occasion to surf an intermediate trend.
 Hopefully, two or three times a year.
-In other words, we will stay in a trend for more than one cycle.
-Maybe for several cycles, and this is where the true profits are.
+In other words, we will stay in a direction for more than one cycle.
+Maybe for several periods, and this is where the real profits are.
 Such a trend, even with one trade, can pay for all those pesky spikes and whatnots in one go.

 1. Find correct entry and exit points primarily from stocks and shares within the S&P 500 and FTSE 350.

-2. Trade with regard to the share value or, as Warren Buffet calls it, the ‘margin of safety’.
-In other words, if we are taking a long then we want the share to be undervalued.
-Conversely, if we are taking a short we want the share to be overvalued.
+2. Trade about the share value or, as Warren Buffet calls it, the ‘margin of safety’.
+In other words, if we are taking a long, then we want the share undervalued.
+Conversely, if we are taking a short, we want the stock overvalued.

 3. Trade within our money management criteria.